 Theme 3 and Theme 4 will be evaluated with the help of two exams.
 Each exam will be graded on the 7-point grading scale and an overall grade will be calculated to cover both themes.

-Elective subjects will also conclude with an exam each and an overall grade (7-point grading scale) will be calculated as above.
+Elective subjects will also conclude with an exam each and an overall grade (7-point grading scale).

 For general information about exams and grading scale, please check the relevant chapter.